My Top 10 – Gaye Advert

 Gaye Advert as the bass player for The Adverts was the reluctant poster girl for the initial punk movement; following the bands split she retired from music reverted to her true name; Gaye Black and subsequently returned to art.

-A regular exhibitor at the Rebellion Festival art show, Blackpool Winter Gardens (August 2nd-5th) Gaye has confirmed she will have a range of new works on display, in addition some of her work will be exhibited in Pennsylvania at the same time.
+A regular exhibitor at the Rebellion Festival art show, Blackpool Winter Gardens in August, Gaye has confirmed she will have a range of new works on display, in addition some of her work will be exhibited in Pennsylvania at the same time.